martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 segments.
-Also note that this equation works for connections with enabled or disabled Delayed ACKs {{!RFC5681}}, as *segments_acked* will be different based on the segments actually acknowledged by an ACK.
+Also note that this equation works for connections with enabled or disabled Delayed ACKs {{!RFC5681}}, as *segments_acked* will be different based on the segments actually acknowledged by a new ACK.

 ~~~ math
 W_{est} = W_{est} + α_{cubic} * \frac{segments\_acked}{cwnd}